PM Modi giving farmers Rs 3.50 a day, but waiving Rs 3.5 lakh crore loans of industrialists: Rahul Gandhi

 "This is the truth," he said and alleged that France was told to give the job contract to Anil Ambani and not to HAL.

-UPA government had decided to purchase 126 Rafale jets for Rs 526 crore, but the BJP-led government went for less number of aircraft at a high price of Rs 1,600 crore in order to "dole out Rs 30,000 crore to Ambani," he said.
+UPA government decided to purchase 126 Rafale jets for Rs 526 crore each, but the BJP-led government went for less number of aircraft at a price of Rs 1,600 crore each in order to "dole out Rs 30,000 crore to Ambani", he said.

 "The prime minister makes tall claims about patriotism on one hand, but takes Rs 30,000 crore from IAF and hands over to Anil Ambani," Gandhi alleged.